 Group RRSPs (or GRSPs as they are sometimes called) have become the most popular option for small businesses in Canada.
 This is because they are straightforward to implement, do not require a plan text and trust agreement, and provide plan members with some measure of flexibility on how to use their savings.

-With an RRSP, an employee can borrow up to $25,000 tax-free to fund the purchase of a home as part of the Home Buyer’s Plan (HBP).
-This feature is particularly appealing to Millennials struggling to enter a hot housing market.
+With an RRSP, an employee can borrow up to $35,000 tax-free to fund the purchase of a home as part of the Home Buyer’s Plan (HBP).
+This feature is particularly appealing to millennials struggling to enter the housing market.
 Tax-free borrowing is also allowed to fund continuing education under the Lifelong Learning Plan (LLP).